Which Castor and Pollux Recipes Get

-Castor and Pollux Organix canned dog food receives the Advisor’s above-average rating of 4 stars.
+Castor and Pollux Organix canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Castor and Pollux Organix product line includes 4 canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Castor and Pollux Organix product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Organic chicken, water sufficient for processing, organic brown rice, organic chicken liver, organic carrots, organic potatoes, organic coconut flour, organic flaxseed, organic apples, organic blueberries, tricalcium phosphate, salt, organic guar gum, choline chloride, minerals (zinc amino acid complex, iron amino acid complex, copper amino acid complex, manganese amino acid complex, sodium selenite, calcium iodate), vitamins (vitamin E supplement, vitamin A supplement, niacin, thiamine mononitrate, d-calcium pantothenate, riboflavin supplement, vitamin D3 supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid), organic garlic powder, potassium chloride

 |Estimated Nutrient Content|